Earthworms could help reduce antibiotic resistance genes in soil

-Category: Environment Hits: 2Earthworms improve the soil by aerating it, breaking down organic matter and mineralizing nutrients.
+Category: Environment Hits: 13Earthworms improve the soil by aerating it, breaking down organic matter and mineralizing nutrients.
 Now, researchers have dug up another possible role: reducing the number and relative abundance of antibiotic-resistance genes (ARGs) in soils from diverse ecosystems.
 These results imply that earthworms could be a natural, sustainable solution to addressing the global issue of antibiotic resistance, the researchers say.

 Read more https://www.sciencedaily.com/releases/2021/05/210512083424.htm